larkspur78/capstone/README.md

 This project is created to allow users to
 select muscle groups which they wish to
 include in their training session.
-A random function will use these selections
+A random function uses these selections
 to return a complete workout session.
 Video links are included to ensure
 that the user is employing the correct